nessos/LinqOptimizer/README.md

 LinqOptimizer
 =============
 An automatic query optimizer for LINQ to Objects and PLINQ.
-LinqOptimizer compiles declarative LINQ queries into fast imperative code.
+LinqOptimizer compiles declarative LINQ queries into fast loop-based imperative code, offering speedups of up to 15x.

 Optimizations
 -----------------------